vvasuki/english/prose/hindu/sthAneshvaraH/Gods.md

 > Why do you wear fearsome forms.

 Fear is your projection.
 I eat fear.
 I also eat love and envy.
 I am this volatile dynamo ready to burst into new galaxies and new realities.

+### V. Kali's Yoni
+> What is your power?

+My vulva is my power.
+When I was Krishna, I told Arjuna, my vulva is the expansive Brahman.
+Old man Vyasa later said, the brahman is also called yoni.
+When I became Kamakhya, I reduced my being into my vulva.
+And then I revealed Yoni Tantra.

+> But what is so powerful about this?

+This is the power of the visible that is yet invisible.
+This is the power of the one in the triad.

+I am the Nirodhini, the power that suspends the yogic awakening.
+I divide myself into the triad and become the mistress of eros, savoring the essence of being, wearing the rosary of vulva.

+I am Tripura, I am pure consciousness in its singularity when the triad merges.
+I am myself the one being seen or the seer and the seeing.

+> But again, what is this power?

+This is the power of attraction.
+This is gravity.
+The force that keeps the particles strung together is the same force that binds us together, gives us the sense of love and attraction.
+I am felt within and without.

+> What is the purpose of this power?

+Power does not have any purpose.
+Power itself is the purpose.

+As the power of speech, I express myself in threefold articulation.

+As the power of mantras, I become Trayi, and as the power of the expressed forms, I become the first three lines, a mere articulation of volition in the field of unsurpassable aham.

+> Why is this aham so central to you?

+This aham is my internal sign.
+You carry your external sign, and you fear castration.
+I fear not, for the aham cannot be castrated.
+Even when you invoke your emptiness, you only affirm your own inner sign.
+Even the void cannot erase your being.